Worldbuilding

 Design

 For 10 years, I ran my own business selling antiques where I was able to combine interior design and narratives into a coherent space.
 The green and orange psychedelic ashtray paired with a statue of Alexander the Great on a blonde wood coffee table surrounded by a pair of green and blue chairs and a flowered sofa all together speak volumes to my tastes in design and interiors.
-They tell my story to anyone walking into my booth without a word spoken and drive customers to find themselves within that space as well.
+As well as the photo of my own curio cabinet from 2016 here.

 My curio cabinet tells it all: